As a (hopefully!) respected designer, do you honestly believe that having a portfolio on Behance or Dribble is enough?

 The reason why we dedicated a whole article to a simple thing like a blog is that this page on your website can help you stand out.
 Nowadays, there’s not a lot of best online portfolio sites that have this section.
 By including it in your personal site, you’ll show recruiters just how dedicated, and persistent you are (because having a blog require consistency in posting).

-If you have no idea what you should post on your blog and are not as eloquent as inspired as Tom Froese from the Illustration Age, you can check out Peter Gregson’s blog.
+If you have no idea what you should post on your blog and are not as eloquent as Tom Froese from the Illustration Age, you can check out Peter Gregson’s blog.

-Gregson is a fellow designer that uses a blog to post information about his latest work.
+Peter Gregson is a designer studio that uses a blog to post information about studio’s latest work.
 Kinda like a Project page, but with just a bit of explanation about the projects and photos.
-Gregson created a blog that is focused on the images, not the text.
+The agency created a blog that is focused on the images, not the text.
 And you can do it, too!

 Close the Deal Using the Contact Page